 Current Drapers Multi Academy schools include Drapers’ Academy, Drapers’ Brookside Infant School, Drapers’ Maylands Primary School, Drapers’ Brookside Junior School, and Drapers’ Pyrgo Priory School.

-If you are a school who would like to connect with Queen Mary, please email email@example.com
+If you are a school who would like to request an activity with Queen Mary, please use the following form.

 Centre of the Cell is Queen Mary’s flagship science centre, home to two learning and public engagement 'Pods' suspended above working scientific laboratories on our Whitechapel campus.
 School and family groups can see scientists at work before entering STEM Pod where they learn about cell biology and the important health research taking place at the Blizard Institute through an immersive digital experience.
 Visitors can also take part in fun, interactive science shows inside Neuron Pod, their state-of-the-art learning and community space.
 Pre- and post-visit activities, including games and teacher resources, can be found on the Centre of the Cell website.